If there is one thing you have to get right, it’s your Facebook Advertising Strategy.

 Attention is the most important commodity in advertising especially on platforms like Facebook where you are charged by impressions.
 If people scroll through your ad and it goes unnoticed, your ad is leaking and costing you money.
 You might have the best sales copy but the creative is failing to get people’s attention.

 Communicates the offer effectively

-Using the ad copy only to explain the offering is proven to work but in many occasions and depending on your industry, the creative is a major component of conveying what you are offering.
-Whether it’s a video ads, carousel ad or an image ad, using visual elements to articulate your offer is instrumental and explain your value proposition.
+Using the ad copy only to explain the offering is proven to work but on many occasions and depending on your industry, the creative is a major component of conveying what you are offering.
+Whether it’s a video ads, carousel ad or image ad, using visual elements to articulate your offer is instrumental and explains your value proposition.